TOAST-DOCS/Compute-VirtualDesktop/en/overview.md

     * Provides a convenient and reliable operation management performed by Virtual Desktop cloud engineers 365 days a year.

 ## Service Targets
-* Enterprise and organization customers where remote working, working from home, overseas working, out-of-office work, and business trip are frequent
+* Enterprises and organizations where remote working, working from home, overseas working, out-of-office work, and business trip are frequent
 * Enterprise and organization customers who want to move to the cloud and remove the inconvenience of using two PCs per person (one for work, and one for internet access)
 * Enterprise and organization customers who need security measures due to information leakage and hacking incidents
 * Enterprise and organization customers who run out of workers in charge of managing PCs and programs